1987 New Brunswick general election

-The 1987 New Brunswick general election was held on October 13, 1987, to elect 58 members to the 51st New Brunswick Legislative Assembly, the governing house of the province of New Brunswick, Canada.
+The 1987 New Brunswick general election was held on October 13, 1987, to select the 58 members of the Legislative Assembly of New Brunswick of the 51st Legislature of the Canadian province of New Brunswick.
 The Liberal Party won power for the first time since 1967.
 They did so in a landslide, winning all 58 seats in the legislature.
 This feat was only accomplished one other time in Canadian history, in the 1935 Prince Edward Island election.